 Next, go to Browser and open any repository of APK files on the web browser.
 I am using APKmirror to download one file for demonstration.
 Browse the website and choose the app you want to install.

-Install Apps and Games on Android from Internet
+Install Apps and Games on Android from the Internet